notothen/redfish-ws23/README.md

 We can also compile presentations, data, links to relevant publications, etc. here.

+We will work with about 250 frozen redfish specimens from the 2022 survey season.
+These specimens will be identified to species level genetically.
+However, we will not reveal the "true" genetic species identity (and neither where the fish are from, which depth they where caught at etc.) until the end of the workshop.
+The main idea is that all workshop participants identify all 250 fish and we can then compare how well this works.
+In addition, we may record some photographic, morphological and/or morphometric measurements in order to gain some data about which morphological characters are most useful for quick identification.

 ## Program

+The program is still subject to change!

 ### Monday 13th March 2023

-Arrival in Nuuk (participants from DEU - participants from ISL arrive earlier).
-Depending on the arrival timing we may start with some introductions & discussions.
+Arrival in Nuuk (participants from DEU scheduled to arrive around noon - participants from ISL arrive earlier).
+Depending on the arrival timing we may start with some introductions & discussions in the afternoon.

 ### Tuesday 14th March 2023